 What is the overhead of the protocol, and how does the overhead scale with increased size of the hypercube?
-The overhead of the protocol consists of the (unicast and multicast) control messages ping, beacon, kill, leave.
-Of particular importance for scalability is that the volume of beacon messages be low.
-Note that, in the current implementation, beacon messages are sent to all nodes of the hypercube via IP multicast.
+The overhead of the protocol consists of the (unicast and multicast) control messages ping,

 How much time does the protocol require to return a hypercube to a stable state?
 To assert scalability, the time needed to return the hypercube to a stable state should not depend on the size of the hypercube.
 The time to reconstitute stability gives an indication to how quickly the HyperCast protocol can adapt to dynamic changes in the group membership.